 Case 3: Negative test cases suite is missing

 - Test cases suite should be included in the negative test cases.
-These test cases that are designed for validating the software behaviour against unacceptable, abnormal, or unexpected condition data input.
+These test cases are designed to validate the software behavior against unacceptable, abnormal, or unexpected condition data input.

 Case 4: Collaboration between QAs and other team members

 - QAs don't collaborate equally in the team and they end up working either completely or partially on their own.
-QAs should always communicate clearly about the testing scenarios, testing strategies with other team members and also share their research work and ideas that can be helpful for the project.
+QAs should always communicate clearly about the testing scenarios and strategies with other team members and share their research work and ideas that can be helpful for the project.

 Case 5: Participate in all project meetings

 - QAs should participate in all meetings, this allows them to acquire in-depth knowledge of the project from an end-user perspective and also develop a collegial network with other stakeholders on the project.